AuderHama/Barcode-Generator/README.md

 A simple and fast **C# barcode generator** built with **ZXing.Net**.
 This tool allows you to generate and print barcodes directly from the command line.
+It supports from 1 digit to 20 and also supports letters.
 ---

 ## 🚀 Features